masonc15/blog/_posts/2017-03-07-PragYanCTF.md

-So I started by just looking at what type of file it was.
+I started by looking at what type of file it was.

 ```
 file main.exe
 main.exe: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=4b9b47b7eac612e0c367f0e3a9878eb1f09b841d, not stripped
 ```

-By just running strings we could figure this one out pretty fast:
+Just running `strings` is probably enough to get the first part.

 ```